 I have heard that boils can be caused by a mineral or vitamin deficiency.
 Is this true?
 Secondly, I have had a boil for approximately six years.
 It will go away for a few months but soon return.
 I've tried a variety of drawing salves and these seem to help, but only temporarily.
 What should I do?

 Even biblical texts make reference to the plague of boils!
-A boil is an inflamed, pus-filled area of the skin usually caused by a bacterial infection.
-Boils commonly appear as infected hair follicles, and are usually found on the back of the neck and in the armpit, groin, and other moist areas.
-No direct connection exists between mineral or vitamin deficiency and the etiology of boils; however, having an adequate supply of vitamins and minerals does keep your vital body functions in good working order, promoting a stronger immune system to fight bacterial infections.
+A boil (also called a furuncle) is an inflamed, pus-filled area of the skin usually caused by an infection with Staphylococcus aureus bacteria.
+While they may appear solo, a tight grouping of boils that connect under the skin, called a carbuncle, can also occur.
+These bothersome bumps can occur anywhere where there are hair follicles on the body but are most often found on the face, neck, the bum, in the armpit, or the groin area.
+It’s possible to experience this type of dermatological phenomena as a one-time deal or as an extended engagement (such as the one you've described).
+No direct connection exists between mineral or vitamin deficiency and the formation of boils; however, having an adequate supply of vitamins and minerals does keep your vital body functions in general good working order, promoting a stronger immune system to fight bacterial infections.

 A bit more about these bumps: A single boil appears initially as a red, painful lump that eventually swells, fills with pus, and has a yellowish tip.
 They can vary in size, with some getting to the size of a golf ball, and will typically rupture on their own.
 Carbuncles may look similar (think of a small constellation of boils), but the infection causing the bump is often more severe and more likely to cause scarring.
 They may also be accompanied by fever and chills.
 Certain folks are at a higher risk for boils and carbuncles, including those who are in contact with others with an active staph infection and those with a compromised ability to fight off infection, such as people living with diabetes or other skin conditions.